Skip to main content

 How does bitrate affect video quality?

-So a higher bitrate is always better, right?
-Well, not necessarily.
+Is a higher bitrate always better?
+Not necessarily.
 A higher bitrate results in better quality but also larger file sizes.
 The larger the file, the more buffering issues it may cause, since the server resources of most viewers can’t process really big files quickly.
 So finding the best bitrate is a bit of a balancing act.
-You want it to be high enough that your video is sharp and clear, but not so high that viewers struggle to watch it
+You want it to be high enough that your video is sharp and clear, but not so high that viewers struggle to watch it.

 Other factors that influence video quality